nileshbaithwar/ML_project_fake_news_detection_from_NDTV_feed/README.md

 # 📰 Fake News Detection Using NDTV News Data (ML)

-This project uses **machine learning techniques** to detect fake news in articles sourced from NDTV and other relevant sources.
-It aims to build a model that can classify news articles as **real** or **fake** based on their content.

----

 ## 📌 Project Objective

 To develop an ML-based system that accurately identifies fake news using the textual content of news articles, helping mitigate misinformation spread across digital platforms.